 Senior Leader Development and Deployment

 Key positions were established in 2013 following the amendments to the State Sector Act 1988.
-Key positions are a mechanism for identifying the most system-critical roles at a point in time.
-These are designated as key positions under the Act by the State Services Commissioner, following consultation with the respective agency chief executive.
+Key positions are a mechanism for identifying the most system-critical roles.
+Key positions are agreed following consultation with the respective agency Chief Executive.
 Once designated, appointments can only be made to the position with the Commissioner's agreement.

-The list of key positions will change over time in response to changes in government priorities and as new areas of critical need emerge - however a regularly updated list is available on our website.
+The list of key positions change over time in response to changes in government priorities and as new areas of critical need emerge.
+The list of key positions is regularly updated.